Inventing the Immigration Problem: The Dillingham Commission and Its Legacy

 Roger Chickering, co-editor with Dennis Showalter & Hans van de Ven

-The Cambrige History of War, Vol. IV: War and the Modern World
+The Cambridge History of War, Vol. IV: War and the Modern World

 Emmett Curran, ed.